-An early map, that includes a sketch of the lakes from 1848, shows that the Dakota were present in what is now Vadnais Heights, including East and West Vadnais Lakes.
+An early map, that includes a sketch of the lakes from 1848, shows that the Dakota were present in what is now Vadnais Heights and includes East and West Vadnais Lakes prior to fur trading by European settlers.
 The Kaposia Band of the Mdewakanton Dakota used hunting areas that stretched from St Paul to north of Lake Vadnais.
 Trails and roads that were part of Dakota land and travel routes became roads that are still in use today.